Frequently Asked Questions - Masters in Public Administration

 Seton Hall University

 On average, how many credits per semester do most full-time working people take per semester?

 On the average most full-time working people take 6 credits a semester.

 What are the pre requisites for the MPA program?

-Would possessing an MHA from your program help me attain a reasonably high administrative position "right off the bat", after I graduated?
+Would possessing an MPA from your program help me attain a reasonably high administrative position "right off the bat", after I graduated?

 No one can ever guarantee that the situation you describe will occur - especially in this economic climate.
 We work very hard to prepare our students to take appropriate positions and we help them to find appropriate internships.
-If you are looking at a degree program that "guarantees" that type of position, I would be concerned.
-I don't know of any reputable program that would ever say that.
+A reputable degree program that "guarantees" that type of position would be concerning.

 Is your program NASPAA accredited?